kboudy/stockHistoryAnalyzer/patternDataFlow.md

     - `maxDownsidePercent_byBarX`
     - `profitLossPercent_atBarX`

-## need to make aggregate field generation dynamic
+## TODO: make aggregate field generation dynamic

 - these fields are calculated by `discoverPatternsHelper.js`.`discoverPatternsForSymbol` after calling `getMatches`. `discoverPatternsForSymbol` should calculate them all with dynamic methods, that are passed in to discoverPatternsForSymbol (`futureResults.profitLossPercent_atBarX` & `futureResults.profitLossSellDate_atBarX` wouldn't be passed in by `currentDayJobRunEngine`)